H.R. 6365: Wintergreen Emergency Egress Act

 National Park Service

-The agency would have less discretion over this specific right-of-way and would need to complete and document the required reviews.
+The agency would lose discretion over this one right-of-way and would have to complete and document the required studies and reviews before issuing it.

 Blue Ridge Parkway visitors

-They could see changes to nearby park land, access patterns, or visitor experience if the emergency route is built or upgraded.
+People who use the parkway could see changes to nearby land and access patterns if the emergency route is built or an existing trail is converted.

-These groups may scrutinize the required reviews closely because the route would cross federal land with natural and possibly cultural-resource value.
+These groups are likely to scrutinize the reviews closely, since the route crosses federal land with natural and possibly cultural-resource value.

 Adjacent landowners and trail users